Home

 The first step is to define the interface between the Button component and the render function.
 I usually refer to this as the forward props.
 For a simple component whose scope is limited to visual styling, often this will consist of a single style or className prop.

-export type ButtonForwardProps = {
+export type ButtonForwardProps = { className?: string; };

 Next, let's define the Button props.
 The union type forces the client code to choose between the default HTML button tag interface and the Function asChild interface.
 The variant prop is available in either case.